I-M-Marinov/Calendar-by-I-M-Marinov/README.md

 #### :large_orange_diamond: Contacts --> Add a contact
 - Adds a contact to the user's Google Contacts List.
 ###### 📢:  As of now the user can add the First name, Last name, Email, Phone Number, Birthday and add the new contact in a group at the time of creation.
+#### :large_orange_diamond: Contacts --> Search Contacts
+- Searches a contact based on FirstName, LastName, Email and PhoneNumber from the user's Google Contacts List.
+  ###### 📢:  Pagination for results if over 20 contacts ( 20 contacts per Page ).
+  ###### 📢:  Edit and Delete functions available for each contact in the results directly in the Search Contacts View.
 <h2 align="center">
  Screenshots:
 </h2>